Fact-checked by the SnapMessages editorial team

 App Pairs and Taskbar Shortcuts

 Samsung’s App Pairs, available on Galaxy phones running One UI 6 and later, are a practical refinement on stock Android’s approach.
-You save a combination — say, Google Maps and Spotify — and launch both in split screen with a single tap.
-For deeper tips on squeezing more productivity out of Android’s built-in tools, the guide on using Android split screen to multitask like a pro covers advanced tricks worth knowing.
-Additionally, hidden Android developer options include multi-window flags that can force split-screen support on apps that don’t officially declare it.
+You save a combination, say, Google Maps and Spotify, and launch both in split screen with a single tap.
+Scheduling messages on Android is another example of how One UI surfaces time-saving features that stock Android handles differently.
+Google‘s own Pixel devices implement the stock Android version without those extras, which is worth knowing if you’re choosing between manufacturers.

 What Can iPhone Actually Do for Multitasking?